MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-02-21-fracture-ep0.markdown

 Also, please note that <span class="important">I am not teaching anyone how to play *Fracture*</span>, but rather showing you all the ways I've discovered that will prevent or inhibit progress.

-## Episode 0: Introduction

-I've put together an introductory video for this series.
-Further episodes will be linked and embedded as I make them.

-<div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/x5LPldcjeH0" frameborder="0" allowfullscreen></iframe></div>

-## Sheet Music

-[Soundslice](/gear/soundslice) is an incredible web app that offers HTML5 sheet music without the need for Adobe Flash or any other plugins.
-It's super-duper awesome and is hosting the sheet music you see here.

-<iframe src="https://www.soundslice.com/scores/40913/embed/" width="100%" height="500" frameBorder="0" allowfullscreen></iframe>

 ### Downloads

 In case you're interested, here are the [MuseScore&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://musescore.org) and MusicXML files: